scaidermern/TrackMe/README.md

 # Description

 TrackMe records your location while uploading it to your server.
-It can be used to share location history with family and friends, e.g. during vacation trips.
+It can be used to share current position and location history with family and friends, e.g. during vacation trips.

+## Key Features

+* Low battery consumption: GPS is only accessed every once in a while
+* Configurable location recording: based on distance and/or elapsed time
+* Completely open source: you can decide who has access to your locations (or rather who doesn't)

 # Examples

 ## Tracking activity
 <img src="images/trackingActivity.jpg" width="200">

-## Map with recorded location
+## Map With Recorded Location
 <img src="images/map.jpg" width="200">

 # License